anuragkumar95/CPC_audio/README.md

 5. clone this repo and choose the branch:
    ```
    git clone https://github.com/chorowski-lab/CPC_audio.git
+   cd CPC_audio
    git fetch
    git checkout pp/thesis
    ```
-6. setup this repo as a package from the cpc directory:
+6. setup this repo as a package:
    ```
-   cd CPC_audio
    python setup.py develop
    ```
-7. download LibriSpeech train-clean-100 data e.g. in .flac file format and place under `LS-TC100` directory
+7. download LibriSpeech train-clean-100 data e.g. in .flac file format and place under some path which I will denote `LS-TC100`
 8. download LibriSpeech train-clean-100 test/val split files and phoneme alignment data from https://drive.google.com/drive/folders/1BhJ2umKH3whguxMwifaKtSra0TgAbtfb (as in the original CPC_audio repo).
 I will denote paths to those files (not directories, but whole paths with file names) as `LS-TC100-TRAIN`, `LS-TC100-VAL` and `LS-ALIGNMENTS`.
 9. Create a directory `TRAINING-ROOT` for training data